jeichinger/CS7641/AS1/README.txt

 https://www.kaggle.com/mullerismail/richters-predictor-modeling-earthquake-damage
 https://archive.ics.uci.edu/ml/datasets/Diabetic+Retinopathy+Debrecen+Data+Set

+The zip file containing my code can be pulled from the following link: https://github.com/jeichinger/CS7641/blob/master/AS1.zip

 The modified datasets(Described in report) can be found in the Data folder.

 To assist in running the experiment code, I've created a yml file located in the AS1 root directory.
 Simply create a virtual envirionment from the file, activate it, and run the Experiment.py file.